How To Import A Dog From The US Into Canada

 Before The Border:

-- Importers may use CFIAs MyCFIA portal apply for the permit or complete and submit CFIA form CFIA/ACIA 5860 - Application for Permit to Import Live Animals, Hatching Eggs and Animal Germplasm to the CFIA Center of Administration for processing
+- Importers may use CFIAs MyCFIA portal to apply for the permit or complete and submit CFIA form CFIA/ACIA 5860 - Application for Permit to Import Live Animals, Hatching Eggs and Animal Germplasm to the CFIA Center of Administration for processing.

-- You will need the proof of the dealers USDA licence or registration to include with the application
+- You will need proof of the dealer's USDA license or registration to include with the application.

-c.
-A Veterinary Certificate of Health issued no more than 48 hours before the dog enters Canada
+- A Veterinary Certificate of Health issued no more than 48 hours before the dog enters Canada.

-f.
-Arrange for the CFIA Veterinarian inspection at the port of entry into Canada by contacting the CFIA District Office closest to the first port of entry
+- Arrange for the CFIA Veterinarian inspection at the port of entry into Canada by contacting the CFIA District Office closest to the first port of entry.

 Dog Over 8 Months Old: